 About me

-I am a post-doc in the Inria team Macaron (previously TONUS) and IRMA in Strasbourg, working with C. Courtès, E. Franck, M. Kraus and L. Navoret.
+Before joining Lens, I was a post-doc in the Inria team Macaron (previously TONUS) and IRMA in Strasbourg, working with C. Courtès, E. Franck, M. Kraus and L. Navoret.
 Before that, I was a graduate assistant at Ensimag as a member of the Laboratoire Jean Kuntzmann in Grenoble.
-I completed my PhD in December 2021 in Rennes under the supervision of P. Chartier and M. Lemou.
+I completed my PhD in December 2021 in Rennes under the supervision of P. Chartier and M. Lemou, as part of the MINGuS Inria team.

 My research focuses on multi-scale and geometric methods in a numerical context.
-More specifically, I study the properties of asymptotic expansions and use them to obtain better numerical convergence in stiff problems.
-During my PhD, I worked on relaxation problems such as the linear Boltzmann equation, and more recently I worked on the Bloch equation.
-For my post-doc, I study the properties of geometric machine learning when reconstructing vector fields based on trajectories.
+More specifically, I study the properties of asymptotic expansions and use them to obtain better numerical convergence.
+Some examples are stiff relaxation problems such as the linear Boltzmann equation, the highly-oscillatory Bloch equation or the long-time behaviour of guiding center dynamics.
+For my post-doc, I worked on geometric machine learning, namely the link between the numerical scheme used at inference and the learnt vector fields properties of geometric machine learning when reconstructing vector fields.